-As discussed in the oil section of this report, recent announcements about discoveries in Brazil's offshore pre-salt layer have generated excitement about new gas production.
-Along with the potential to significantly increase oil production in the country, the pre-salt areas are estimated to contain sizable natural gas reserves as well.
-According to Petrobras, Tupi alone could contain 5-7 Tcf of recoverable natural gas, which if proven could increase Brazil's total natural gas reserves by 50%.
+Recent announcements about additional discoveries in Brazil's offshore presalt layer have generated excitement about new natural gas production.
+Along with the potential to significantly increase oil production in the country, the presalt areas are estimated to contain sizable natural gas reserves as well.

-Petrobras operates Brazil's domestic natural gas transport system through its subsidiary Transpetro.
-The network has over 5,110 miles of natural gas pipelines, mostly in the southeast and northeast parts of the country.
+Petrobras operates Brazil's domestic natural gas transport system through its subsidiary company Transpetro.
+The network has more than 5,700 miles of natural gas pipelines, predominantly along the country's southeast and northeast areas of the country, from the state of Rio Grande do Sul to Ceara.
 For years these systems were not interconnected, which has hindered the development of domestic production and consumption.
-However, in March 2010 the Southeast Northeast Integration Gas Pipeline (GASENE) linked these two markets for the first time.
-This 860-mile pipeline, which runs from Rio de Janeiro to Bahia, is the longest ever built in Brazil.
-GASENE should offset supply shortfalls caused by declining local production in the northeast with offshore supply from the southeast.
+However, in March 2010, the Southeast Northeast Integration Gas Pipeline (GASENE) linked these two markets for the first time.
+This 860-mile pipeline, which runs from Rio de Janeiro to Bahia, is the longest pipeline ever built in Brazil.

 The other major natural gas market in Brazil is the Amazon region.
 In 2009, Petrobras completed construction of the Urucu pipeline linking Urucu to Manaus, the capital of Amazonas state.
 This project is expected to facilitate development of the Amazon's considerable natural gas reserves.

-Brazil imported 470 Bcf of dry natural gas in 2012, a 27% increase from 2011.
-Bolivia accounted for over 75% of Brazilian gas imports.
+Brazil imported 599 Bcf of natural gas in 2013, a 27% increase from 2012.
+Bolivia accounted for more than 68% of Brazilian natural gas imports.

-Brazil imported 470 Bcf of dry natural gas in 2012, a 27% increase from 2011, stemming from a large increase in domestic gas demand.
-The country currently receives imports by pipeline from Bolivia and liquefied natural gas (LNG) imports primarily from Qatar, Trinidad and Tobago, and the United States.
-Total imports decreased 17% in 2011, much of the drop from dramatically reduced liquefied natural gas (LNG) imports, according to the ANP.
+Brazil imported 599 Bcf of natural gas in 2013, a 27% increase from 2012, as a result of large increase in domestic gas demand.
+The country currently receives natural gas imports by pipeline from Bolivia and Argentina and LNG imports primarily from Nigeria, Qatar, Spain, and Trinidad and Tobago.31 Total imports of natural gas increased 26% in 2013 compared to 2012, LNG import growth (59%) accounted for much of the year-on-year change.32

-According to the ANP, Bolivia accounted for over 75% of total Brazilian gas imports and 100% of its pipeline imports in 2012.
-Brazil imports natural gas from Bolivia via the Gasbol pipeline, which links Santa Cruz, Bolivia to Porto Alegre, Brazil, via Sao Paulo.
-The 2,000-mile pipeline has a maximum capacity of 1.1 Bcf per day (Bcf/d).
-Despite efforts to reduce dependence, Brazilian imports of Bolivian gas increased by 3% in 2012.
+According to the Ministry of Mines and Energy, Bolivia accounted for more than 68% of total Brazilian gas imports and 99% of its pipeline imports in 2013.
+Brazil imports natural gas from Bolivia through two pipelines.
+The Gasbol pipeline, established in 1999, links Santa Cruz, Bolivia to Corumba, Brazil and continues to Sao Paulo, Brazil.
+The 1,960-mile pipeline has a maximum capacity of 1.1 Bcf per day (Bcf/d).33 The 98 million cubic per day (Mcf/d) San Matias pipeline runs from San Jose de Chiquito, Bolivia to San Matias, Brazil, and then connects to the GasOcidente pipeline to supply the Empresa Productora de Energia Ltda power plant in Cuiaba.34 Despite efforts to reduce dependence on imports, Brazilian imports of Bolivian gas increased by 15% in 2013.35

 Liquefied natural gas